Maps of Venice Historic City Centre and the Lagoon

 Salizzada: the first streets to be paved.

-Sottoportico (sotoportego): part of a street that passes underneath a building.Please take a moment to comment below.
+Sottoportico (sotoportego): part of a street that passes underneath a building.Leave your comment below...